Whether it’s a nature reserve, a, family-friendly stretch of sand or a party spot lined with cafes and bars, there’s a beach in Miami perfect for you.

 The airport area’s growing corporate business community is located right next to MIA.

-Historic Overtown/Liberty City have a history as centers of Miami’s black community.
+Liberty City has a history as one of the centers of Miami’s black community.

 Bal Harbour’s beach is quiet, semi-private and just steps away from famed Bal Harbour shopping.